 They do well in poorer soils, so save the least-ideal soil for them, and they’ll be just fine, as long as they get regular water.

 These bee-friendly plants grow from seeds in most climates and flower in the summer through late fall.
-They will also need full sun to thrive.
+But they will need full sun to thrive properly.

 Purchase nasturtium seeds online.